kianweelee/kianweelee/README.md

 <p align="center"><em>Check out my <a href="https://discord.gg/NC8Gk9H">Data Analytics discord channel</a></em></p>

 ## About Me 🙋🏻‍♂️
-- Graduated with a Bachelors of Biotechnology with a First Class Honours
+- Graduated with a Bachelors of Biotechnology (First Class Honours)
 - Fall in love with bioinformatics and picked up my first programming language, R
 - Worked full time as a data analyst (July 2020 - May 2022) 👨🏻‍💻
   * Helped to create highly-impactful dashboards using R shiny to assist stackholders in their decisions